TonyGunk01/BattleTank-MVC/README.md

-# CharacterSelection
+# BattleTank-MVC

-This is the project which demonstrates how character selection works in actual games.
+This is a TankBattle game made in Unity3D programmed in C++.
+The main purpose of this game is to show character selection and usage of Model-View-Controller concept (MVC).